elkcityhazard/chef-frank/content/recipes/dessert-recipes/gingerbread-cookies/index.md

 date: 2019-12-16T17:04:49+00:00

 ---
-Quick Easy Gingerbread Cookies Recipe for the [Holidays][1] or Anytime.
+Quick Gingerbread Cookies Recipe for the [Holidays][1] or Anytime.
 Gingerbread Cookies or Gingerbread Men are Easy and Make a Great Food Gift for Any Cookie Lover.

 ![Gingerbread Cookies][2]